regevbr/addon-node-red-dashboard/DOCS.md

-# Home Assistant Add-on: Ingress Nginx Proxy
+# Home Assistant Add-on: Node Red Dashboard

-Proxy That uses Home Assistant Ingress and Nginx to map any local port
+Proxy That uses Home Assistant Ingress and Nginx to show the node red dashboard

-Just set in configuration which local port you want to map.

-Supports websockets.